 Some vulnerability reports come under CERT NZ's coordinated vulnerability disclosure (CVD) policy.
 This is used when the person reporting the vulnerability doesn't want, or has been unable to, contact the vendor directly themselves.
-CERT NZ received six vulnerability reports this quarter using the CVD policy 2 .
-The proportion of CVD reports to vulnerability reports in Q3 remains the same as for Q1 and Q2 combined.
+CERT NZ received four vulnerability reports using the CVD policy this quarter $^1$ .
+This is double the number received in Q4 2018.